smu-cs-3353/22s-pa02-amogus/README.md

 ### Shellsort

-This sorting algorithm is a generalized version, or variation, of Insertion Sort, which successively reduces the interval, or gap, between elements to be sorted.
+This sorting algorithm is a generalized version, or variation, of <b>Insertion Sort</b>, which successively reduces the interval, or gap, between elements to be sorted.
 This means that elements that are larger or smaller will be grouped together so that Insertion Sort doesn't have to perform far-away swaps.
 There are many different ways / sequences to do this, but we will be using Shell's Original Sequence, which is similar to the splitting in merge sort.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Shellsort Time Complexity